Lionel Hampton played

 Norse Hall in 1940.

-Multi-instrumentalist and bandleader Lionel Hampton was born in 1908.
-He started out playing drums with various groups before picking up vibraphone, ultimately hired by Benny Goodman in 1936 for the Benny Goodman Quartet.
-This was one of the hottest small groups of its time and one of the first racially integrated jazz ensembles performing.
+Lionel Hampton was a talented multi-instrumentalist, playing drums with various groups before picking up vibraphone, ultimately hired by Benny Goodman in 1936 for the Benny Goodman Quartet.
+This was one of the hottest small groups of its time and one of the first racially integrated jazz ensembles to perform.

 The Enterprise, Volume 20, Number 39, 4 October 1940